Searev/hyde/_posts/2017-06-06-whats-huberization.md

 Of course, the success of companies like Uber cannot just be accounted for their dubious business model, built over the hard work of contractors who hardly make a living out of it.
-I have to grant them with some credit for achieving nicely designed applications that take fully advantage of the modern technologies, and for disrupting fields of activities that rested for too long on a monopoly which turned into an excuse for their mediocrity.
+They also have succeeded because they were able to build, quickly, brilliantly designed apps that were able to disrupt fields of activities that rested for too long on their monopoly.

+Because we now live in a world where a couple of students can build, over the course of a weekend, in their dorm room, a service that may go viral and be used by millions, we have to stay tuned to the newest technologies and business models.
+And that does not just mean hearing about the technologies with [the highest hype according to Gartner](http://blogs.gartner.com/smarterwithgartner/gartners-top-10-strategic-technology-trends-for-2015/).
+It means being able to *actually understand* how these technologies work, and how they can *actually make sense* and be used in real-life applications.

-My name is Bastien Huber.
-I am a student in a French Engineering School, and co-founder of [MatchMyProject](https://matchmyproject.com), a platform that helps students finding partners for their projects.
-In this website, I will try to explore new services, technologies and business models, see how they are built, and share with you how they can be used in various projects.
+This is the mission I modestly will try to achieve in this blog.
+Every now and then, I will explore new technologies that seem promising, see how they are built and how we can use them in various projects.
+If I have the courage, I might even try to start some, in which case you would be welcome to contribute :)

+**TL;DR:** This is a blog about how we can use modern technologies to build actual and useful stuff.